fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

 In the "Repository pattern", you want to isolate all code related to communicating with e.g. a persistent data store such as a database.
 The goal with this is to define a tight scope around which code owns the responsibility of talking to the data store, and how.

 Let's define a couple of classes in `repositories.py`.
 First off, we define the abstract class `RepositoryABC` that explains which required methods all repositories must include.
-Then we implement the `SqlAlchemyRepository` class, which implements logic on how to communicate with our SQLite database using SQLAlchemy.
+Then we implement the `UserSqlAlchemyRepository` class, which implements logic on how to communicate with our SQLite database using SQLAlchemy.

 Imagine that you could here add in a `MongoDbRepository`, `RedisRepository` or `FakeRepository` which could be used by your business logic and/or tests.